dedotdev/dedot/README.md

 ### Query On-chain Storage

-On-chain storage can be query via `api.query` entry point.
-All the available storage entries for a chain are exposed in the `ChainApi` interface for that chain and can be execute with format: `api.query.<pallet>.<storgeEntry>`.
-E.g: You can find all the available storage queries of Polkadot network [here](https://github.com/dedotdev/dedot/blob/main/packages/chaintypes/src/polkadot/query.ts), similarly for other networks as well.
+On-chain storage can be queried via `api.query` entry point.
+All the available storage entries for a chain are exposed in the `ChainApi` interface for that chain and can be executed with format: `api.query.<pallet>.<storgeEntry>`.
+E.g: You can find all the available storage queries of Polkadot network [here](https://github.com/dedotdev/dedot/blob/main/packages/chaintypes/src/polkadot/query.d.ts), similarly for other networks as well.

 Examples:
 ```typescript